masinde70/TheJourneyToDataScience/README.md

   * Classification -> Identifying which category an object belongs to
   * Regression -> Predicting a continuous-valued attribute associated with an object
   * Clustering -> Automatic grouping of similar objects into sets
+  * Dimensionality reduction -> Reducing the number of random variables to consinder

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep